melissa-lam/Exercise-Tracker/README.md

 file and have the option to do so or not.
 - As a user, when I start the application, I want to be given the option to load my to-do list from file.

+## **Phase 4: Task 2** ##
+I did the first option of making a class in my model package robust.
+I made my ExerciseList class robust and the methods that I changed were the removeExercise, removeIndex, exercisesFromDate, and exercisesFromType methods.